Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 496         self.symbols = self.parser.symbols
 {% endraw %}
 ```
+Because GEM5 support various architecture emulation,
+it needs a generic interface that can conveys
+architecture specific information
+based on the target architecture to be compiled.
-The *MicroAssembler* class is a wrapper class
+GEM5 provides *MicroAssembler* python class
-that contains not only a parser and lexer instance,
+which contains not only a parser and lexer instance,
 but also the architecture specific meta-data
-required for understanding specific ISAs.
+required for understanding specific ISAs
+(e.g., Macroop, Microop, ROM code).

-Because we are taking a look at the x86 ISA,
+Because we are focusing on the x86 ISA,
-let's find out a source code
-where a X86 MicroAssembler class instance is created.
+let's take a look at the MicroAssembler instance of the X86 architecture.

 *gem5/src/arch/x86/isa/microasm.isa*
 ```python